 12.1 The Economics of Cotton

 In the years before the Civil War, the South produced the bulk of the world’s supply of cotton.
 The Mississippi River Valley slave states became the epicenter of cotton production, an area of frantic economic activity where the landscape changed dramatically as land was transformed from pinewoods and swamps into cotton fields.
 Cotton’s profitability relied on the institution of slavery, which generated the product that fueled cotton mill profits in the North.
-When the international slave trade was outlawed in 1808, the domestic slave trade exploded, providing economic opportunities for Whites involved in many aspects of the trade and increasing the possibility of enslaved people’s dislocation and separation from kin and friends.
+When the international slave trade was outlawed in 1808, the domestic slave trade exploded, providing economic opportunities for White people involved in many aspects of the trade and increasing the possibility of enslaved people’s dislocation and separation from kin and friends.
 Although the larger American and Atlantic markets relied on southern cotton in this era, the South depended on these other markets for food, manufactured goods, and loans.
 Thus, the market revolution transformed the South just as it had other regions.

 12.2 African Americans in the Antebellum United States

 Slave labor in the antebellum South generated great wealth for plantation owners.
 Enslaved people, in contrast, endured daily traumas as human property.
 Enslaved people resisted their condition in a variety of ways, and many found some solace in Christianity and the communities they created in the slave quarters.
 While some free Black people achieved economic prosperity and even became slaveholders themselves, the vast majority found themselves restricted by the same White-supremacist assumptions upon which the institution of slavery was based.

 12.3 Wealth and Culture in the South